 Students are expected to be familiar with basic statistical methods for analysis and inference (i.e., run and interpret a linear regression).
-You should have taken Introduction to Quantitative Analysis with R or a similar course before starting this.
+You should have taken Introduction to Quantitative Methods or a similar course before starting this.
 Students should also have a basic familiarity with R.